richard-scryber/PaperworkDayDocs/docs/index.md

 ## Want more?

-We also offer a subscription service that offers the following features.
+We also will be offering a subscription service that offers the following features.

 - Custom css on the frame UI so it can be branded as your own site.
-- Security options for restricting printing copying etc. And also password protecting your file.
+- Security options for restricting printing copying etc. And password protecting your file.

+Please contact us for more information.

 ---

-## Samples
+## Configuration options

-We are building a lot of samples, just refer to  <a href='/samples/all' >here</a> for our list, free use for your own purposes.
-We like them, and hope they are of use to you too.